-Research shows that revising before bedtime helps your brain consolidate new information and significantly improves retention.
+Research shows that revising before bed helps your brain consolidate new information and significantly improves retention.
 So, before you hit the hay, go over your notes one more time and then let your brain do the work.

-While this is a great memory technique, you should avoid late-night cramming, and ensure that you’re getting a good night’s sleep.
+While this is a great memory technique, you should avoid late-night cramming and ensure that you’re getting a good night’s sleep.
 Being well-rested is paramount for your exam success.

-11. Do Meal Prep
+11. Do meal prep

 Fitting healthy meals into an exam-packed schedule can be a real challenge.
 You might be tempted to live off instant noodles for the duration of your exams, but there’s another simple solution to this problem: meal prep.
 By dedicating a couple of hours each week to cook wholesome meals, you can save a lot of time and save yourself from a junk food diet.

 The key is to plan your meals ahead of time and get enough ingredients to cook three to four portions.
-While you’re at it, don’t forget to snack on some brainfood such as blueberries, dark chocolate, leafy greens and green tea.
+While you’re at it, don’t forget to snack on some brain food, such as blueberries, dark chocolate, leafy greens and green tea.
 Having a steady routine and keeping a healthy lifestyle is equally important to maintain a study schedule.

-12. Take Frequent Breaks
+12. Take frequent breaks